 Above all, missing school seriously affects children’s longer term life opportunities.

-For further information please ask to speak to Mrs Jones our Parent and Child Support Manager.
+For further information please ask to speak to Mrs Jones our Parent Support Advisor.

 Behaviour and Discipline